 Hiking trails in Slovenia are plentiful.
 After all, 60% of the 20,273km² country is forest.
 That’s quite a decisive majority and one that lends itself very well to outdoor pursuits.
-Slovenia is a hotbed for hiking and further, for adventure in general – from canyoning to rafting and paragliding.
+There are plenty of adventures to be had in Slovenia, from canyoning to rafting and paragliding, and of course hiking.

 Nestled inside the borders of Italy, Austria, Croatia and Hungary, the country of Slovenia itself may not be huge, but the diversity of landscape on offer certainly is.
-Between the Julian Alps, the Kamnik and Savinja Alps and the Karavanke Alps, Slovenia isn’t short on mountains.
+There are plenty of amazing hiking regions in Slovenia, including the mountainous Julian Alps, the Kamnik and Savinja Alps and the Karavanke Alps.
 From the beauty of Lake Bled and Triglav National Park to the lesser known rivers of the Soča Valley and landscapes of Koroška, Zasavje and Logar, the variety of Slovenia really is hard to match.

 So where do you start?
 Looking at some of the best hiking trails in Slovenia isn’t a bad place, that’s for sure.
 Here are some awesome hiking trails in Slovenia which should give you an idea of what you’re in for.
 They vary in length, time required and difficulty.